 The public sector agency should consider a number of circumstances, including the age of the prior finding of guilt, your age at the time, the number of convictions, the sentence imposed by the court and any extenuating circumstances.
 The main thing for your potential employer to consider is whether the criminal record is relevant to your employment.

-If you are unsure about whether you have to disclose a previous criminal record for a job, you should seek legal advice from a lawyer who practices in employment law (see Legal services that can help, for some possible avenues of assistance).
+If you are unsure about whether you have to disclose a previous criminal record for a job, you should seek legal advice from a lawyer who practices in employment law (see Legal services that can help).